William Odgers: Victoria Cross

 Odgers was 26 years old, and a leading seaman in the Royal Navy during the First Taranaki War in New Zealand when the following deed took place for which he was awarded the VC.

 On 28 March 1860 at Omata, Leading Seaman Odgers of displayed conspicuous gallantry when a party of officers, sailors and marines from the ship stormed Kaipopo Pa during operations against Maori insurgents.
 His citation read:

 On the 28th of March, 1860, William Odgers displayed conspicuous gallantry at the Storming of a Pah during operations against Rebel Natives in New Zealand; having been the first to enter it under a heavy fire, and having assisted in hauling down the enemy's colours.

 This was the first VC won in New Zealand.
 A few days later, HMS Niger bombarded civilian fishing villages at Warea, about 40 kilometres south of New Plymouth, where the defeated Maori force had regrouped, with cannon and rockets.

 This action was labelled a "fictional triumph" and a myth by New Zealand revisionist historian James Belich.
 However Nigel Prickett embellished the action as a catastrophic defeat for southern insurgents who virtually no casualties Kaipopo Pa.

 Later life

 Odgers later achieved the rank of quartermaster, and was in the Coast Guard Service.
-He died in Saltash, Cornwall, on 20 December 1873.
+He died in Saltash, Cornwall, on 20 December 1873, having been innkeeper at the Union Inn since 1868.

 His medal is displayed at Sheesh Mahal Museum, Patiala, India.